kpetersen/kpetersen.github.io/eats/desserts/_posts/2012-2-17-chocolate-souffle.markdown

 1. As soon as you remove the soufflés from the oven, you want to add the chocolate sauce and crème chantilly and serve, so make sure you have your chocolate sauce and crème ready to go when the soufflés are done.

-## Ingredients for Chocolate Sauce (to be made while soufflés cook)
+## Ingredients for Chocolate Sauce (to be made while souffles cook)
 1. 8 oz. bittersweet chocolate
 1. 1 Tbsp butter
 1. 1 cup milk